 “Sales and marketing should not be considered separate disciplines,” recommends Engel.
 “Marketing is ‘sales support’ and sales is ‘marketing execution.’
 Each needs to utilize the expertise of the other to achieve maximum results.
 Working together can increase new business, client retention and expanded relationships with clients.
 Sales and marketing should collaborate to align, properly sequence and jointly execute ‘go to market’ strategies and tactics.”

 Sales and marketing departments can engage each other by working on sponsorships that increase brand awareness or developing and implementing new ideas to provide “value‐added” events for the target market.
 “Remember that apart from quantifiable ROI numbers, creating a positive perception of the brand is also valuable,” Engel says.
 “Get involved in the community and find ways to position yourself as an advisor and confidant.”

 “Finally, maintain an unwavering focus on your customers to successfully execute your strategic plan for growth,” Engel says.
 “Know who they are and what they need so you can partner with them to solve problems and bring the best solutions to the table.”

 Establishing a framework to grow strategically can be challenging, but having a financial partner who's invested in more than your bottom line can help you see the whole picture.
-Contact your Johnson Bank advisor or find one in your area to get started today.
+Contact your Johnson Bank advisor to get started.